yuzhimanhua/PENNER/README.md

 It contains both preprocessing steps and the main expansion algorithm.

 ## Citation
+Our implementation is adapted from [SetExpan](https://github.com/mickeystroller/SetExpan).
 If you find the implementation useful, please cite the following paper:
 ```
 @inproceedings{wang2018penner,
   title={PENNER: Pattern-enhanced Nested Named Entity Recognition in Biomedical Literature},